bernardellimyckael/Milestone-Project/README.md

    - after fix bug

    ![Screenshot_20230228_144233](https://user-images.githubusercontent.com/96267170/221887326-f69ac27a-a653-4a09-88a3-c48234e38059.png)

+   Images not accurate due to copyright purposes.
+Because I needed to change images that were taken from google before to new images taken from Unsplash.

    -   Navigation menu doesn't collapse when clicking on links, tried few differents methods unsuccessfully, I ask my mentoring help and she help me show a Jscript code to fix it.
     -   When I was click on send button it mad a error beacuse I was useing the method="post" so I talk take it out and put a link to thank you page.